awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 To learn more, see [Access logs for your Classic Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/access-log-collection.html) in *User Guide for Classic Load Balancers*\.

 ### Remediation<a name="elb-5-remediation"></a>

+To remediate this issue, update your load balancers to enable logging\.

 **To enable access logs**